Bryngwran

 Bryngwran is a village and community in Anglesey Wales, located on the A5 trunk road.
 It lies 8.1 mi west of Llangefni, 7.0 mi south west of Llannerch-y-medd and 7.4 mi south east of Holyhead, and includes the villages of Bryngwran, Capel Gwyn and Engedi.

+Demographics

 At the 2001 census the community had a population of 781, increasing to 894 at the 2011 census.
 The village itself has a population of around 400.

+Landmarks

 Saint Peulan's Church stands in an isolated position at Llanbeulan, in the south east of the community.
 A medieval building, it partly dates from the 12th century, but was extended in the 14th, and restored in the mid-19th century.
 The gritstone font dates from late 12th century.
 It is considered an example of a "rural medieval church retaining its simple character" and is Grade II* listed.

 Pandy Treban, a former fulling mill in the north of the community, and the 18th-century bridge at Pont Factory Cymunod, over the Afon Crigyll on the border with Bodedern, are Grade II listed.